-- It is made to an eligible donee (see below); - Substantially all of the donee property's use is: - 1.
-Related to the purpose or function of the donee; - 2.
+- 1. Related to the purpose or function of the donee; - 2.
 For use within the United States: and - 3.
-For educational purposes in any grade K-12. - The contribution is made not later than 2 years after the date the taxpayer acquired or substantially completed the construction of the property; - The original use of the property is by the donor or the donee; - The property is not transferred by the donee for money, service, or other property, except for shipping, transfer, and installation costs; and - The property fits productively into the donee's education plans.
+For educational purposes in any grade K-12. - The contribution is made not later than 2 years after the date the taxpayer acquired or substantially completed the construction of the property; - The original use of the property is by the donor or the donee; - The property is not transferred by the donee for money, service, or other property, except for shipping, transfer, and installation costs; and - The property fits productively into the donee's educational plans.